The digital advertising ecosystem is full of three-letter acronyms. DSP, SSP, DMP, CMP, etc. The latest hype is “CDP”- Customer Data Platform.

 CDP – An Opportunity for Publishers?

-With the advent and use of more and more technology tools, companies rely on advertisers for their business revenue and the advertisers in turn look towards publishers to achieve business results.
+With the advent and use of more technology tools, companies rely on marketers for their business revenue and the marketers in turn look towards publishers to achieve business results.

 The definition of results has changed over the years.
-Earlier any number of users downloading the content through company website was a better result, but now better results meant a new number of leads generated via publishers’ website, email content, newsletters etc making advertisers realize the importance of quality content over the quantity.
+Earlier any number of users downloading the content through company website was a better result, but now better results meant the number of leads generated via publishers’ ads, email content, newsletters etc making advertisers realize the importance of quality content over the quantity.